 When the TARDIS materialises in Parking’s Northern Hemisphere, the Doctor, Ace and Mel envisage a quick teleport trip to the surface of Dashrah.
 But they’ve reckoned without the superzealous Wardens, and their robotic servitors… the sect of the Free Parkers, who wage war against the Wardens… the spontaneously combusting spaceships… and the terrifying secret that lies at the lowest of Parking’s lower levels.

 *spoilers appear from here on out!*

 Cast of Characters:

 The Doctor (Sylvester McCoy) – The Doctor is desperate to get to the bottom of one of the universe’s great mysteries, but instead gets stuck in a car park.
-Unusual! … wait, the car park is full of people trying to arrest or kill him, that’s better.
+Unusual! … wait, the car park is full of people trying to arrest or kill him?
+That’s better.

 Ace (Sophie Aldred) – After losing Hex as a travelling companion, Ace has somehow mentally regressed, and is starting to act like her old, younger self again.
 Bollocks.

 Mel (Bonnie Langford) – After having just recently re-joined the TARDIS after a period of crime with Sabalom Glitz, Mel has surprisingly not changed much.
-Her 80s-based computer skills seem to have great improved though!
+Her 80s-based computer skills seem to have greatly improved though!

 Kempton (Hywel Morgan) – One of the wardens of Parking who is actually playing both sides against each other, Free Parkers and Wardens, to please his new master…